youssefali424/react-native-jelly-button/README.md

       gradientStartOpacity?: number; //defualt 1, a value from 0 to 1 gradientEndOpacity?: number; //defualt 1, a value from 0 to 1 onPress?: () => void;
+      gradientHorizontal?: boolean;//if the gradient horizontal or vertical default false(vertical)
 ```

 ## Contributing